mtnt/reduxModuleCreator/README.md

 # Attention
 The work is still in progress.
-Be careful to take it in your project - use exactly first downloaded version and store it`s documentation somewhere.
+Be careful to take it in your project - use exactly first downloaded version and store its documentation somewhere.

 An interface and the docs can be changed without some notices until the lib will get a major version.

 # Why?